Scheduled MonumentsWalesTythegston Long Barrow

 What is Tythegston Long Barrow?

-Tythegston Long Barrow is a Neolithic burial monument situated in Glamorgan, Wales, dating to the Neolithic period.
+Tythegston Long Barrow is a Neolithic funerary monument located in Glamorgan, Wales, and represents an important example of the long barrow tradition that characterised early agricultural communities in Britain during the fourth millennium BC.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM022.

 What period does Tythegston Long Barrow date from?

 Tythegston Long Barrow dates from the prehistoric period, and is classified as a long barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tythegston Long Barrow?